mars-planet/mars_city/servers/hr_monitor/doc/README.rst

    python hr_monitor [instance name]

-The simmulation has data available for only 45 minutes.
-After that the Aouda Server will shut down, so you'll need to start it up again.
+The simmulation has approximately 45 minutes of data.
+After that time it willll start repeating the data from the beginning.

 Now if you want to see the alarm levels, you can do it by starting the :term:`HRM` :term:`GUI`.